X

 6. 伊藤 ITO

 The Ito surname, like the Sato surname, is a descendant of the Fujiwara clan.
-The “I” (伊) in Ito is derived from the name of the place.
+The “I” (伊) in Ito is derived from the place’s name.

 Ito means “Fujiwara clan of Ise”, and the Fujiwara clan, who became the guard of Ise, took the “Ito” from the “I” of “Ise” and the “Fuji” of “Fujiwara” of Fujiwara, and called themselves Ito.

-The northern part of Ise, in particular, has by far the most surnames in most municipalities, and the highest number of surnames in Mie Prefecture as a whole.
+The northern part of Ise, in particular, has by far the most surnames in most municipalities and the highest number of surnames in Mie Prefecture.

 Mr. Ito is represented by the Ito Zaibatsu (financial combine) of Nagoya.
-It opened in the early Edo period and has been a representative of Nagoya’s business world for 400 years, which is now Matsuzakaya.
+It opened in the early Edo period and has represented Nagoya’s business world for 400 years, now Matsuzakaya.

 7. 山本 YAMAMOTO

-Even now, if you go to a rural area in the valley, the path close to the river has been developed as paddy fields, and houses are often lined up on either side of the single road that led to the foot of the mountain.
+Even now, if you go to a rural area in the valley, the path close to the river has been developed as paddy fields, and houses are often lined up on either side of the single road leading to the mountain’s foot.

 This is the original landscape of Japan, and it is from these places that Yamamoto-san was born.